isabella232/PPDB/README.md

 ### What is this?

 A portable DataBase or PDB is a simplifyed version of SQLi.
-This uses JSON files as a database with inclusive secureaty.
+This uses JSON files as a database with inclusive security.
 Along with a admin panel that will require a login/register prompt.
 Secure any database if you have SSL(secured socket layer) and more...

 ### How to install?